Nicaragua Food Guide

 Pinolillo

-A traditional Nicaraguan drink made from ground corn and cacao, served cold.
+A Nicaraguan staple of ground corn and cacao, served cold.

 Chicha de Maíz

-A sweet corn beverage made from purple corn, spices, and sugar.
+A sweet drink made from purple corn, spices, and sugar.

 Cacao

-A rich, traditional hot chocolate drink made with local cacao beans.
+A hot chocolate drink made with local cacao beans.